andrew-codechimp/HA-Battery-Notes/docs/community.md

 [Install blueprint](https://my.home-assistant.io/redirect/blueprint_import/?blueprint_url=https%3A%2F%2Fraw.githubusercontent.com%2Fandrew-codechimp%2FHA-Battery-Notes%2Fmain%2Fdocs%2Fblueprints%2Fbattery_notes_battery_replaced.yaml) | [Source](./blueprints/battery_notes_battery_replaced.yaml)

 This blueprint will automatically update the battery replaced sensor and custom actions to be performed when the battery increases.
+It is extended from the example Battery Replaced automation yaml above for those who'd prefer an easy way to get started.

 ## Contributing
 If you want to contribute then [fork the repository](https://github.com/andrew-codechimp/HA-Battery-Notes), edit this page which is in the docs folder and submit a pull request.